 These guided hunts are very successful, guides know the area, handle the hounds, keep the baits going, they skin, and they pack out your bear.
 DIY Maps are offered for Do-It-Yourself hunters wanting to know where to bait or spot & stalk bear on their own.

-Enjoy a continental breakfast before daylight, then hunt with hounds or spot and stalk in the morning.
+Enjoy a continental breakfast before daylight then hunt with hounds or stalk bears in the morning.
 Return mid day for lunch, relax, swap stories, or take a nap.
-After a big homestyle dinner go hunt the evening at a bear bait.
-Snack again if desired before bed.
+After an afternoon dinner go hunt the evening at a bear bait and you can snack again before bedtime.

-The guides will field dress, skin, quarter, pack out your game.
-You can debone your meat or pack the quarters in coolers to transport your meat and trophy home with you.
-Taxidermy and meat cutting are available locally at reasonable rates if desired.
+The guides will field dress, skin, quarter, and pack out your game for you.
+Meat and trophies can be frozen and packed in coolers to transport home with you.
+Quality taxidermy services are also available locally at reasonable rates if desired.

 Most hunters fill their tags early.
 It is your choice to go home early; hunt a second bear; go hound hunting with other hunters; go trout fishing for native cutthroat, rainbow, and brook trout; or go sightseeing, the area has a very colorful history.

 Bearpaw Outfitters operate near Coeur D'Alene Idaho, directions will be sent when you book your hunt.
 If using an airline, fly into Spokane Washington and rent a car, you will enjoy a short scenic 1.6 hour drive on paved roads to Bearpaw Outfitters.